h4knvidi-cell/brock/README.md

 ## Important
 This project is bank, KYC provider, payment service, or exchange connection.
 It uses fictional/simulated financial activity. enter real Aadhaar, PAN, bank, or other sensitive documents into this static .

-The supplied demo credentials are embedded in client-side JavaScript solely for the demonstration.
+The supplied  credentials are embedded in client-side JavaScript solely for the demonstration.
 A real production service must use server-side authentication, password hashing, access control, secure document storage, audit logging, and appropriate regulated financial/KYC integrations.

 ## GitHub Pages
 GitHub Pages can publish static HTML/CSS/JavaScript from a repository.
 For this :